-Within this parable Christ shows the principle of reciprocity.
 Just as we have been forgiven a huge, unpayable debt, so must we extend forgiveness to those who owe us, showing that we appreciate what has been done for us.

 Love is the first of the fruit of the Spirit, the one trait of God that exemplifies His character.
-John Ritenbaugh explains what love is and what love does.
+Here is how the Bible defines what love is and what love does.